 Under state laws, shoplifting generally is considered a misdemeanor (often called petty theft) if the value of the merchandise is less than a specified amount.
 (Note that criminal laws vary from state to state.)
 A higher amount generally is considered a felony, often known as grand theft or grand larceny.
 “Petty theft” may sound minor, especially if it involves merchandise of very low value, but the consequences can be major.
 The type of consequence depends upon whether the issue arises in connection with the application for a nonimmigrant visa, a change of status, or for permanent resident status; a removal (deportation) proceeding; or a naturalization (citizenship) application.

 Section 212 of the Immigration and Nationality Act lists various grounds on which a person can be found “inadmissible” to the United States.
 These provisions can affect one’s application for a nonimmigrant (temporary) or immigrant (permanent) visa at a consulate.
 They also apply when one arrives at a U.S. port of entry and seeks to enter the country.
-The same provisions come into play when one files an application to change or extend nonimmigrant status (I-539) or for adjustment of status (I-485), which is the final stage of the green card process when applying from within the United States.
+The same provisions come into play when one requests to change or extend nonimmigrant status (e.g., I-129, I-539) or applies for adjustment of status (I-485), which is the final stage of the green card process when applying from within the United States.
 To obtain any of these immigration benefits, one must be admissible to the U.S.

 Among the various grounds of inadmissibility in Section 212, there are criminal grounds.
 One of these grounds is if the individual is convicted of, or admits to having committed a “crime involving moral turpitude.”
 The issue of what crimes involve moral turpitude is not always clear, and the definition of that term has evolved over the years through case law.
 However, it is established that theft offenses are almost universally considered to be crimes of moral turpitude under the law.
 Therefore, committing even a minor theft can have serious consequences.